So what? Who cares? How to ensure your evaluation results are useful

 - Planning upfront for how you will use the results leads to the useful, relevant, and credible evaluation findings.

-Join us along with the Mobile Healthcare Association on Thursday, February 16, 2:00 – 3:00 pm Eastern for the Evaluation + Impact special interest group.
+Join us on April 26, 2023 at 2 pm Easter for the next meeting for the Evaluation + Impact special interest group.
 Mollie Williams will facilitate an interactive session while you learn and share your experiences.
 You will learn new skills and approaches for evaluating your mobile clinic’s programs.
 All are welcome!